-The Basic-Policy-Rules attribute MUST be sent in Access-Accept, Access-Challenge, Access-and Access-Reject messages if location information is transmitted with this exchange.
+The Basic-Policy-Rules attribute MUST be sent in an Access-Accept, an Access-Challenge, an Access-Request, an Access-Reject and an Accounting-Request message if location information is transmitted with this exchange.
 If authorization policy rules are available to the RADIUS client then the Access-Request MUST carry the Basic-Policy-Rules attribute to to the RADIUS server.

-A summary of the Basic-Policy-Rules attribute is shown below.
+The format of the Basic-Policy-Rules attribute is shown below.